okuramasafumi/okuramasafumi/README.md

 ## Hiring me

+I have strong expertise on Ruby/Rails.
+I can also work on React projects with TypeScript as well.

 Currently I'm looking for a job where i work for several hours per week.

 In this type of work I'll give some advices about Ruby/Rails, look through the codebase to find problems and suggest solutions, and so on.
 If our clutures go well together, we might increase the amount of work!